Lovecraft for beginners:

 The Ancient Track: The Complete Poetical Works of H. P. Lovecraft (2013) collects everything known at that date, but is dauntingly huge.
 In 2019 there appeared the more manageable collection To a Dreamer: Best Poems of H. P. Lovecraft, edited by S.T.
 Joshi.
 The latter will now probably become the ‘go-to’ collection for most people, and will include all the best weird poems — of which there are plenty.

-Those in need of a ‘topics and places’ index to the poems will not find this in either the 2001 first edition or the newer second edition of The Ancient Track, or in the new To a Dreamer volume.
-After seven years the second edition of The Ancient Track also continues to lack an ebook edition, which might otherwise have effectively served as a keyword lookup index.
-Those in search of an index for Lovecraft’s poetry are then left with S.T.
+Those in need of a ‘topics, themes and places’ index to the poems will not find this in either the 2001 first edition or the newer second edition of The Ancient Track, or in the new To a Dreamer volume.
+After eight years the second edition of The Ancient Track also continues to lack any ebook edition, which might otherwise have effectively served as a keyword lookup index.
+This lack was filled in August 2021 by myself with a free full index in PDF.
+Those in search of an an additional index for Lovecraft’s poetry should seek out S.T.
 Joshi’s Index to the Fiction & Poetry of H.P.
-Lovecraft (1992), which serves as an index only to The Fantastic Poetry (1990).
-One possibly solution to an index for the poetry would be to make one’s own — buy a second copy of The Ancient Track (2013) for about £40, carefully razor off the spine, and then feed the sheets through an automated sheet-feeder scanner.
-The resulting OCR’d PDF may also be a starting point for making a refined printed index to the volume, using software such as PDF Index Generator 2.9.
+Lovecraft (1992), although this only serves as an index only to the scarce volume The Fantastic Poetry (1990).

 There are also several nice booklets which offer illustrated guides to key places in the New England ‘Lovecraft Country’; his Commonplace Book (the notebook where he kept all his story-ideas) as a booklet; a Chronology Out of Time booklet giving a useful single timeline of all the main events of Lovecraft’s stories; a Lovecraft Dream Book which is a single-volume booklet collection of all his strange dreams; a free high-resolution map of his Providence places; and if you especially enjoy his Dreamlands tales then you may want the award-winning wall-map of his Dreamlands by Jason Thompson.